'We failed to deliver': Airlines cite 'extreme weather' for holiday chaos, call for reforms

 "We believe this committee should demand equal policies for any entity that provides a service that can result in a delay or cancel.
 This includes government entities, airport authorities, NAV Canada, and others.
 Strengthening overall accountability across our entire aviation system will improve service for all, bring down complaints, and provide the transparency our guests and all travelers deserve," Gibbons said.

-After taking an hour-long lunch break, Thursday's hearings will pick up this afternoon with the minister responsible in the hot seat.
+After taking an hour-long lunch break, Thursday's hearings will pick up this afternoon with the minister responsible coming before MPs to explain his involvement and plans for reforms.

 At 2:30 p.m.
 ET Alghabra will testify for an hour—not as long as opposition MPs had wanted—alongside a panel of departmental officials, including Acting Deputy Minister Dominic Rochon.